lucasgearhead/lucasgearhead/README.md

 # 💫 About Me:
 <h1>Hi 👋, I'm Lucas Dias Custodio da Silva</h1>
 <h3>I really like cars and video games.
-I'm currently studying to be a systems developer and I'm hoping for a good job opportunity.</h3>
+I'm currently studying to be a data engineer.</h3>

-- 🌱 I’m currently learning **Mobile, Api, Database and more**
+- 🌱 I’m currently learning **Google Cloud Platform**
 - 👨‍💻 All of my projects are available at [https://in_progress.com](https://in_progress.com)
 - 📫 How to reach me **lucasdiascsilva@hotmail.com**